shrideio/shoebox/src/ci/README.md

           $ curl http://localhost:9080/api/hello
           ```

           If the expected output is not shown consult with the troubleshooting section given further to investigate the issue in detail.

-      - If the build is failed (red (X) icon) then click on the build record to open the build-log and inspect it for troubleshooting.
-If the failure cannot be inferred from the logs consult with the troubleshooting section given further to investigate the issue in detail
+        - If the build is failed (red (X) icon) open and inspect the build log for troubleshooting.
+The build-log can be accessed by clicking on the build record.
+If the failure cannot be inferred from the logs, then check the troubleshooting section given further to investigate the issue in detail.

 ### Build failures troubleshooting